 A party can file for a restraining order at any time, whether a case is pending or not.
-If there is sufficient evidence that domestic violence has happened, a court can issue a restraining order.
 In many cases, the court will also make temporary rulings about custody in a case.
 If you are facing a restraining order in a custody case, you should absolutely hire legal counsel to at least represent you in the restraining order proceeding.